 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
-Because the scripts will replay all outstanding journals, this error is much less likely to occur.
+Because the scripts will replay all outstanding journals, this 158 of 163 - Appendix E: Troubleshooting Guide error is much less likely to occur.
 This error can be fixed by: